 Dr. Martin M. Frank is a Research Staff Member at IBM T.J.
 Watson Research Center in Yorktown Heights, NY.
-His research focuses on new materials for CMOS transistor scaling, including high-permittivity (high-k) gate dielectrics, metal gate electrodes, high-carrier-mobility materials such as Ge and InGaAs, and ferroelectrics.
+His research focuses on new materials for CMOS transistor scaling and neuromorphic computing, including high-permittivity (high-k) gate dielectrics, metal gate electrodes, high-carrier-mobility materials such as Ge and InGaAs, and ferroelectrics.

-Dr. Frank has authored or co-authored more than 100 publications including multiple review articles and book chapters, has given more than 60 invited and contributed presentations, and holds more than 50 U.S. patents.
-He serves on the Board of Delegates of the European Materials Research Society (E-MRS), and on the Editorial Board of the Journal 'Materials'.
+Dr. Frank has authored or co-authored more than 100 publications including multiple review articles and book chapters, has given more than 60 invited and contributed presentations, and holds more than 60 U.S. patents.
+He serves on the Board of Delegates of the European Materials Research Society (E-MRS) and on the Editorial Board of the Journal 'Materials'.
 From 2008 to 2011, he served on the IEEE Semiconductor Interface Specialists Conference (SISC) Executive Committee, in 2010 as a General Chair.
 From 2006 to 2010, he served on the Advisory Board of the German Academic International Network (GAIN).
-He chaired symposia at the 2006 and 2008 E-MRS Spring Meetings, at the 2006 Seventh International Conference on Microelectronics and Interfaces (AVS-ICMI), and at the 2015 Materials Research Society (MRS) Spring Meeting.
+He chaired symposia at the 2015 and 2016 Materials Research Society (MRS) Spring Meetings, at the 2006 and 2008 European MRS (E-MRS) Spring Meetings, and at the 2006 Seventh International Conference on Microelectronics and Interfaces (AVS-ICMI).

 Dr. Frank is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE) and a member of the New York Academy of Sciences (NYAS), the Materials Research Society (MRS), and the Deutsche Physikalische Gesellschaft (German Physical Society, DPG).